Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                     [ 1 ]   (1) = (2¹/8) * 7
                              ⬑ NOTE: These naturally floor to the nearest whole integer

-So, let's put that all together and find the 4ᵗʰ interval of an 3 bit diminishment of an 11 bit index -
+So, let's put that all together and find the 4ᵗʰ interval of a 3 bit diminishment of an 11 bit index -

     The starting conditions -